And if you liked this post, be sure to check out these popular posts:

 Sometimes, Washington was able to salvage one of his own teeth to use in his dentures.
 But often he'd turn to his slaves.
 Washington did pay his slaves for his teeth — but not very much, and less than dentists offered in newspaper advertisements at the time.

-For starters, George Washington is — to this day — the highest-ranked military official in the United States.
+For starters, Washington is — to this day — the highest-ranked military official in the United States.
 His official rank is "general of the armies."
 This outranks even four- and five-star generals.

 Washington was also an excellent dancer.
 He once danced with a general's wife for three hours without sitting down.